wgibbs-rs/Open4D/README.md

 - **Update the documentation** once the appropriate changes have been made.

 # Legal
 Open4D is licensed under the "ZLib License" In short, any usage of this project is permitted, so long as the original license is included, a change to the software is noted, and the product is not claimed to be the creation of any individual other than William Gibbs, S.V, or the Open4D open-source community.
 This is not legal advice.
-For the official license for Open4D, go to LICENSE.
+For the official license for Open4D, go to (LICENSE.md)[LICENSE.md]